paxorus/monopoly/README.md

 * Losing and exiting the game.

 #### App Essentials
-* Registration page
-* Rooms (currently only one game at a time is supported)
 * Auction
 * Trades
 * DB persistence (currently all state is held in-memory)